 In many ways, a residency resembles a writer's conference, but the fact that all the students and faculty are committed to the same academic program adds a level of community and ongoing seriousness to the experience.
 Intense bonds are formed, unforgettable moments occur and old ideas are challenged.

 Each residency lasts 10 days, plus one day to check-in.
 The general set-up of the residency is described below.
 A more detailed schedule with exact times and locations of events is e-mailed to all students and faculty a two months prior to each residency and distributed at check-in.
 (The schedule may be subject to change based upon program needs.)

 General Schedule for the Residency

 On the first day, all students will check in and receive a residency packet that will include the final residency schedule, any new or changed information on faculty and courses, and maps to the locations where the various residency events will be held.
 This residency packet will be your ten-day survival guide, so treat it well!
 The MFA office will notify new students of the required arrival time.
-Check-in for the Winter Residency is at the Harraseeket Inn in Freeport, Maine.
-Check-in for the Summer Residency is on the Bowdoin Campus.
 Following check-in, new students attend an informative New Student Orientation Session.

-For the winter residency, dinner is not included in the Room and Board plan except as otherwise noted in the residency schedule.
+Dinner is not included in the Room and Board plan except as otherwise noted in the residency schedule.
 There are several fine restaurants in all price ranges in the Freeport area, and a list will be provided at check-in.
 Students generally go out to dinner as a group or in small groups.
-(Remember to include dinner cost in your Winter Residency personal budget.)

 After the dinner break on the first day, all students will attend an introductory meeting and reading where the faculty will be introduced and several faculty members will read from their work.
 The location will be announced in the residency schedule.
 Readings are held almost every night during each residency.